jazminschroeder/fedex/Readme.md

                     :country_code => "US",
                     :residential => "false" }
 Define the packages(multiple packages in a single shipment are allowed):
+Note that all the Dimensions must be integers

     packages = []
     packages << { :weight => {:units => "LB", :value => 2},